-Brian Charles Lara born on 2 May 1969 in Cantaro, Santa Cruz, Trinidad.
-Sachin Tendulkar’s international career may have been half as long again as Lara’s.
+Brian Charles Lara was born on May 2, 1969, in Cantaro, Santa Cruz, Trinidad.
+Sachin Tendulkar’s international career may have been half as long as Lara’s.
 But Lara arguably played more truly brilliant innings that took the breath away with their technical mastery and audacity.

-Brian Lara (The Prince of Port of Spain) was capable on his day of shredding even the finest bowlers in a way that few if any of his peers could match.
-He won games off his own bat, something that convinced some of his superiority to Tendulkar.
+Brian Lara (the Prince of Port of Spain) was capable on his day of shredding even the finest bowlers in a way that few, if any, of his peers could match.
+He won games off his own bat, something that convinced some of his superiority over Tendulkar.

-What is beyond argument is that for many years these two incredible cricketers—Lara at 5ft 8in the taller by three inches – stood head and shoulders above their batting rivals.
-Lara will be best remembered twice claiming the world Test record score.
-The mind-blowing 400 not out against England in Antigua in 2004 still stands the world record.
+What is beyond argument is that for many years these two incredible cricketers—Lara, at 5 feet 8 inches taller by three inches—sat head and shoulders above their batting rivals.
+Lara will be best remembered for claiming the world test record twice.
+The mind-blowing 400 not out against England in Antigua in 2004 still stands as the world record.

 Then another his marathon 501 not out in 474 minutes off only 427 balls for Warwickshire in a county championship match against Durham, which remains the highest individual innings in any first-class match.
 This brutal inning consists of 62 smashing fours and 10 towering sixes.